JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskRoleUser.send({ taskId, role, user }, options)`

 Set the user for role `_role` in task `_id`.
 Only allowed before the task is `finalized`, meaning that the value cannot be changed after the task is complete.
+This can only be called by the manager of the task.

 **Arguments**